zhanglj37/blcfa/README.md

 ```

 ### ex3
-If you want to get the detauled results of the Bayesian covariance lasso prior confirmatory factor analysis:
+If you want to get the detailed results of the Bayesian covariance lasso prior confirmatory factor analysis:
 ```
 blcfa(filename,varnames,usevar,myModel,MCMAX = 10000, N.burn = 5000,bloutput = TRUE)
 ```